MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer.md

 ---
 title: "Use Bot Framework Composer with chatbots"
-description: "Use Bot Framework Composer to add adaptive cards, multi-select options, and more to your Power Virtual Agents chatbot."
+description: "Use Bot Framework Composer to add Adaptive Cards, multi-select options, and more to your Power Virtual Agents chatbot."
 keywords: "composer, adaptive card" ms.date: 11/11/2020
 ms.service: power-virtual-agents